WalkerTexas-coder/Instructor-Lectures/unit_8_cat_tinder/cat-tinder-intro.md

 ## React-Router-Dom
- - everything is showing up all at once and thatst not the goal
+ - everything is showing up all at once and thats not the goal
- - spa
+ ### SPA

- - running js in the brwoser
+ - running js in the browser
- - no request response cyccles like rails
+ - no request response cycles like rails
- - thrid party package r-r-d
+ - third party package r-r-d
- - we want to take a moment and instal it to our project
+ - we want to take a moment and install it to our project

 `$ yarn add react-router-dom@5.3.0`
- - with thatt we cna checkout out the package json again and see that it has been updated with r-r-d
+ - with that we cna checkout out the package json again and see that it has been updated with r-r-d

 ## Mock Data